Pour concrete in hot weather? It might sound like a logical thing to do, but that isn’t the case.

 Keeping your concrete out of direct sunlight is crucial – and easier than you might think.
 The right shade can dramatically slow drying time and prevent surface damage if you pour concrete in hot weather.

-You don’t need fancy equipment.
+If you pour concrete in hot weather, you don’t need fancy equipment.
 Basic shade sails work great.
 So do large umbrellas.
-Even sheets of plywood propped up strategically can make a big difference.
-The goal is simple: Block those harsh rays from hitting your fresh concrete.
+Even strategically placed sheets of plywood can make a big difference.
+The goal is simple: Block the harsh rays from hitting your fresh concrete.

 For the cost of a few basic materials and ten minutes of setup, you can significantly improve your chances of a successful concrete project.